ADD CONDITION

 How should I apply the patch?

 Carefully remove the backing from the patch, apply the sticky side to the affected area, and wear it for up to 8 hours.
-You can repeat this process, but do not exceed 3 patches in a day.
+You can repeat this process, but do not use more than 3 patches daily.

-Do not use it on wounds, cuts, damaged or infected skin, or on eyes, mouth, genitals, or any other mucous membranes.
+Do not use on wounds, cuts, damaged skin, or mucous membranes.
+Avoid bandaging tightly or using with a heating pad.

-Stop using the product and ask a doctor if your condition worsens, redness is present, or irritation develops.
+Stop using the product and consult a doctor if the condition worsens, redness or irritation develops, or if symptoms persist for more than 7 days.

 Is this drug safe to use during pregnancy or breastfeeding?